maxamillion32/SpeckApp/README.md

 This project exclusively involves the usage of BLE-beacons that come with the Eddystone-standard.

 ## Usage
-Follow the steps described at https://ionicframework.com/docs/v2/getting-started/installation/ Inside of the Project folder you have to install the dependencies with `npm install`
+Follow the steps described at https://ionicframework.com/docs/v2/getting-started/installation/.
+Inside of the Project folder you have to install the dependencies with `npm install`.

 ### iOS
 **ONLY** on OS X. Xcode is required.